Devolutions/devolutions-crypto/README.md

 # DevolutionsCrypto
 This repo contains the library used for cryptography of products used by Devolutions.
 It also includes wrapper for it for different languages.
+Currently, the C# wrapper is supported for the implemented methods.
+Webassembly build and works, but is still considered alpha.
+The code makes great use of the "TryFrom" trait, which currently only builds on nightly.

 ## API Definition
 ### Provided Functions